garrandall/popular-music-data/tracks/feenin--jodeci.md

 You got me feenin yes you do
 I can't leave you alone
 You got me feenin
-Girl i'm feenin for you
+Girl I'm feenin for you
 I can't leave you alone
 You got me feenin
 I can't leave you alone
 You got me feenin
-Girl i'm feenin for you
+Girl I'm feenin for you
 I can't leave you alone
 You got me feenin
-Girl i'm feenin for you
+Girl I'm feenin for you
 I can't leave you alone
 You got me feenin
-Girl i'm feenin for you
+Girl I'm feenin for you
 I can't leave you alone
 You got me feenin
-Girl i'm feenin for you
+Girl I'm feenin for you
 I can't leave you alone
 You got me feenin
-Girl i'm feenin for you
+Girl I'm feenin for you
 I can't leave you alone